 Whenever interest or proceeds of financial instrument investments is remitted or repatriated by an NRI, he or she has to submit Form 15CA at the Indian income tax department’s website.

 Most of the time, a certificate coming from a chartered accountant as provided in Form 15CB is also needed before the NRI can upload Form 15CA online.
-In Form 15CB the CA vouches for the details of the payment, Tax Deduction at Source (TDS) rate and TDS deduction, as well as other details of the remittance.
+In Form 15CB the CA vouches for the details of the payment, Tax Deduction at Source (TDS) rate, and TDS deduction, as well as other details of the remittance.

 This certificate is very important because banks won’t remit the money until this certificate has been provided.

 But Form15CB won’t need to be filed when a single remittance is less than 50,000 rupees, and the total remittance in the year is not more than 250,000 rupees.
 In this case, the individual only has to file Form 15CA.
-Exemptions to Form 15CB filing also include the deduction of lower TDS, as well as the receipt of a certificate from the assessing officer under section 197.
+Exemptions to Form 15CB filing also includes the deduction of lower TDS, as well as the receipt of a certificate from the assessing officer under section 197.

-Also, any remittance of funds to an NRI will require the remitter to present a certificate from a chartered accountant that Form 15CB ad Form 15CA has been filed at the Indian tax department’s website.
+Also, any remittance of funds to an NRI will require the remitter to present a certificate from a chartered accountant that Form 15CB ad Form 15CA have been filed at the Indian tax department’s website.

 Finance Bill 2015 imposed this requirement starting June 1, 2015, stating that all forms have to be filed for all remittances whether it is taxable or non-taxable.
 Central Board of Direct Taxes had earlier required the said forms to be filed for taxable transfers, while most banks asked for said forms even for non-taxable transfers.

 While repatriation of funds from India to the US is not as complicated as it appears to be, it would still be recommended that NRIs, PIOs, or American Indians work with a chartered accountant in India and a professional CPA familiar with Indian laws in the United States.
-The professionals can counsel them in the intricacies of the Indian tax code, particularly those that affect their assets that they would want to be repatriated to another country.
+The professionals can counsel them in the intricacies of the Indian tax code, particularly those that affect the assets that they would want to be repatriated to another country.
 The CA can also help in the filing of appropriate forms as required by the IRS for people who will be bringing their assets from India to the United States.
 Our office specializes in these kinds of cases, so feel free to contact us with any questions.